BharathKumarSrimanthula/RecipeFinder/README.md

-# Meal Finder Application
+# Recipe Finder Application

 ## Overview

-The **Meal Finder** is a React-based application that allows users to search for meals based on a search term.
-It fetches meal data from TheMealDB API and displays the results in a clean, responsive UI.
+The **Recipe Finder** is a React-based application that allows users to search for meals based on a search term.
+It fetches recipe data from TheMealDB API and displays the results in a clean, responsive UI.
 The application incorporates debounced search functionality to optimize user experience during typing.

 ## Features

-- Search for meals by name using a text input field.
+- Search for recipes by name using a text input field.
 - Display meals with images and names in a grid layout.
 - Loading and error states to provide feedback to users.
 - Debounced search to reduce unnecessary API calls while typing.